There are five homely villas at Anna of Zanzibar.

 Food quality: Food at Anna of Zanzibar is home-cooked in style, and features a mix of Swahili and European flavours.

 Light lunches include seafood and pasta dishes as well as imaginative salads, while the three course dinner menu features three choices per course and is very flexible; if you want to order off menu, you can.
-On our last visit here in November 2011, we tucked into bruschetta with mozzarella and tomato, and a spicy seafood curry with rice, followed by a decadent chocolate ‘bombe’, all of which was very tasty.
+On our last visit here in November 2013 we didn’t get to try the food, but in 2011 we tucked into bruschetta with mozzarella and tomato, and a spicy seafood curry with rice, followed by a decadent chocolate ‘bombe’, all of which was very tasty.

 Dining style: Individual Tables